FerionVE/guion/README.md

 Goals:
 - Data is the Widget: Widgets own data or reference data as immediate widget.
 - Widget Tree separate from Context, State and side-data
-- Flexibility: Components are defined in generic
+- Flexibility: Components are defined in generics
   - Standard implementations can be combined with e.g. a custom ID implementation.
 - Standard Widgets: Rich Set of Standard Widgets
   - Ability to own or reference data (immediate widgets)